Is Cannabis Harmful to my Health?

 What is cannabis?

-Cannabis is known by many names including marijuana, weed, hash—and others.
-Cannabis refers to the greenish or brownish material that comes from the dried flowering tops and leaves of the plant, Cannabis sativa or Cannabis indica.
+Cannabis, also known as pot, weed, or marijuana, comes from the dried flowering tops and leaves of the plant, Cannabis sativa or Cannabis indica.

 CANNABIS AND YOUR BODY